vbenso/incubator-nuttx-rmt/Documentation/reference/os/arch.rst

      and threads must have come from memory that is accessible to user

-.. c:function:: void up_unblock_task(FAR struct tcb_s *tcb)
+.. c:function:: void up_switch_context(FAR struct tcb_s *tcb, FAR struct tcb_s *rtcb)

-  A task is currently in an inactive task list but has been prepped to execute.
-Move the TCB to the ready-to-run list, restore its context, and start execution.
+  A task is currently in the ready-to-run list but has been preppe to execute.
+Restore its context, and start execution.

   This function is called only from the NuttX scheduling logic.
   Interrupts will always be disabled when this function is called.

-  :param tcb: Refers to the tcb to be unblocked.
-This tcb is in one
-    of the waiting tasks lists.
-It must be moved to the ready-to-run list and, if it is the highest priority ready to run tasks, executed.

-.. c:function:: void up_block_task(FAR struct tcb_s *tcb, tstate_t task_state)

-  The currently executing task at the head of the ready to run list must be stopped.
-Save its context and move it to the inactive list specified by task_state.
-This function is called only from the NuttX scheduling logic.
-Interrupts will always be disabled when this function is called.

-  :param tcb: Refers to a task in the ready-to-run list (normally
+  :param tcb: Refers to the head task of the ready-to-run list
-     the task at the head of the list).
-It must be stopped, its context saved and moved into one of the waiting task lists.
-If it was the task at the head of the ready-to-run list, then a context switch to the new ready to run task must be performed.
+     which will be executed.
-  :param task_state: Specifies which waiting task list should be
+  :param rtcb: Refers to the running task which will be blocked.
-     hold the blocked task TCB.

-.. c:function:: void up_release_pending(void)

-  When tasks become ready-to-run but cannot run because pre-emption is disabled, they are placed into a pending task list.
-This function releases and makes ready-to-run all of the tasks that have collected in the pending task list.
-This can cause a context switch if a new task is placed at the head of the ready to run list.

-  This function is called only from the NuttX scheduling logic when pre-emption is re-enabled.
-Interrupts will always be disabled when this function is called.

-.. c:function:: void up_reprioritize_rtr(FAR struct tcb_s *tcb, uint8_t priority)

-  Called when the priority of a running or ready-to-run task changes and the reprioritization will cause a context switch.
-Two cases:

-  #.
-The priority of the currently running task drops and the next
-     task in the ready to run list has priority.
-  #.
-An idle, ready to run task's priority has been raised above the
-     the priority of the current, running task and it now has the priority.

-  This function is called only from the NuttX scheduling logic.
-  Interrupts will always be disabled when this function is called.

-  :param tcb: The TCB of the task that has been reprioritized
-  :param priority: The new task priority

 .. c:macro:: noreturn_function